beyarkay/RideSharingOptimisation/README.md

-# RideSharingOptimisation
+# Ride Sharing Optimisation
-Various attempt at solving a ride sharing optimisation problem.
+Various attempts at solving a ride sharing optimisation problem.

 ## Outline
 Parents of school children want to form a ride sharing group.
-However it is very difficult to organise a schedule with anything more than a trivial number of parents / children
+However it is very difficult to organise an efficient and fair schedule with anything more than a trivial number of parents / children

 ### Objective
 * Achieve fewer hours worth of driving per parent, preferably on as few days as possible